Project Charter: Guide With Examples and Template

 What’s the purpose of a project charter?

-The main reason for putting together a project charter is to establish the direction, framework, and guidelines for an upcoming project.
-Throughout the project life cycle, everyone on the team will be able to refer back to it for guidance, which can help to avoid costly mistakes and setbacks.
+The main reason I put together a project charter is to establish the direction, framework, and guidelines for an upcoming project.
+From my experience, it’s one document everyone on the team can refer back to for guidance, which can help to avoid costly mistakes and setbacks.

-A project charter is similar to an essay plan.
+I often compare a project charter to an essay plan.

 Before writing an essay, you would normally: